psalm/psalm.dev/assets/articles/getting-ready-for-named-arguments.md

 ## Psalm now detects this…

-The latest version of Psalm will alert you to these parameter name mismatches with a `MismatchingParamName` issue, so it's easy to see which methods won't be compatible with named-argument calling.
+The latest version of Psalm will alert you to these parameter name mismatches with a `ParamNameMismatch` issue, so it's easy to see which methods won't be compatible with named-argument calling.

 ## …and can fix it automatically